d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **-j, --json**

 Optionally include this flag if you wish to change the displayed output to JSON format.
 Preserving the JSON data structure makes the information easier to parse.

-- **--logout**

-Optionally include the logout flag to log out of the server after this command is completed.
-Using this flag when not logged in will have no effect.

 - **--component=COMPONENT**